Ella-Hoeppner/Pidgin/README.md

   * actually... should there just be an IR between the AST and the bytecode??
     * This would simplify some things:
       * Constants could just be inlined into the IR values, there would be no need for a separate constant table at that level
+        * could also get rid of the `program!` macro, or at least simplify it :P
       * The AST->IR compiler could use `usize` for registers and just use them in SSA form, and the IR->bytecode compiler could handle register reallocation.
 This would make lifetime analysis somewhat easier, and in some cases it might even be necessary - functions with >256 local variables might be very difficult/impossible to compile directly to the bytecode format.
+        * Hmm, how would instructions like `If` that overwrite their arguments fit into SSA?
+Would the IR also represent them as overwriting their arguments or would it have them assign to a new register?
+I think the former might make it harder to make use of the nice properties that SSA provides, but the latter might make the IR->bytecode compilation process more complicated.
+          * Actually I guess it wouldn't be much more complicated... once liftime analysis has been performed the IR->bytecode compiler should be able to easily tell whether the bytecode can reuse the register of the argument or whether the argument needs to be copied into a new register to avoid being overwritten.
       * The AST->IR compiler could just have one type of `Apply`, which the IR->bytecode compiler could then convert to the specialized `Apply<X>` or `Apply<X>AndReturn` instructions.
         * This would feel a bit more elegant but I'm not sure if it's a real advantage...
       * Instructions like `Add`, `Multiply`, `List` that take a variable number of arguments could be represented more elegantly in the IR.